bogomirov/glx-dock-dust-theme/README.md

 * The unobtrusive flexibility of Glx-Dock

-and bring them together to your professional Linux desktop in a consistent manner.
+and bring them together to your professional *NIX desktop in a consistent manner.

 ![Screenshot of an XFCE desktop with the Dust theme and Glx-Dock](screenshot.png)